-NOTE When processing a data file from an array-based datalogger, if the time stamp uses midnight as 2400 with "today's" date, the date function will convert that time stamp to 0000 hours with "tomorrow's" date.
+When processing a data file from an array-based datalogger, if the time stamp uses midnight as 2400 with "today's" date, the date function will convert that time stamp to 0000 hours with "tomorrow's" date.
+The "No Date Advance" function can be used to stop the date from rolling forward (Other button, No Date Advance check box).